Randy Moss Rookie Cards

 What you need to realize about Moss is that he was a multi-sport athlete his entire life.
 Where ever he played; pee-wee league, high school, or college he had success and that continued even at the NFL level.
-Moss had immediate impact in the NFL and dominated the 1998 season.
-Without debate he won the 1998 Offensive Rookie of the Year honors.
+Moss had an immediate impact in the NFL and dominated the 1998 NFL season.
+Without debate, he won the 1998 Offensive Rookie of the Year honors.

-His play making abilities impacted games for years.
-The NFL had never seen nothing like it.
-He did things that had never been done by a wide-receiver before.
-He was the type of player you had to give an account for on every down.
-He was quick at the line of scrimmage and if he made it to the secondary in second gear the defense was in trouble.
+On the other hand, Moss was quick at the line of scrimmage and if he made it to the secondary in second gear the defense was in trouble.
 Double teams didn’t matter and his one-handed catches made weekly highlight reels.

 To bottom line this thing one can say this about Randy Moss.
-There are good players, there are great players but then there’s elite players – that was Randy Moss.
+There are good players, there are great players but then there are elite players – that was Randy Moss.
+Elite!

 Looking at Moss’s cards in alphabetical order we start with this one offered to collectors in hobby packs of Absolute.
-I like the paint brush stroke background and the plastic, viewfinder like portrait photo that can be seen on both sides of card.
-However, not real impressed with back of card and the white, unbalanced text box.
-Silver parallels were inserted but are not serial numbered.
-Gold foil parallels inserted too and are serial numbered to 25.
+I like the paintbrush stroke background and the plastic, viewfinder like portrait photo that can be seen on both sides of the card.

 Absolute’s retail version has me scratching my head a bit.
-Not sure why this has a die-cut corner nor the second head shot of him at upper right corner.
-More of same on back as I notice overuse of photo and lack of design.
-Green and red parallels exist in this set they are not serial numbered and the biggest difference is found in foil lettering on card front.
+Not sure why this has a die-cut corner nor the second headshot of him at the upper right corner.
+More of the same on the back as I notice overuse of photos and lack of design.
+Green and red parallels exist in this set they are not serial numbered and the biggest difference is found in foil lettering on the card front.

 I’m not a fan of practice photography but I’ve got to give this design a lot of credit for thinking outside the box on creativity.
 This is not your typical design.
 Lots of color, shapes, and lines.
-Back of card is equally busy and even gives us a fun fact about former Vikings Wide Receiver, Sammy White.
+The back of the card is equally busy and even gives us a fun fact about former Vikings Wide Receiver, Sammy White.
 There are no parallels for the base set.

 This premium product mimics the Bowman set but with Chromium technology.
 Also, slightly different are the parallels.
-Let’s start with the ever popular Refractors they are found one in twelve packs and collectors love the shiny refractive technology.
+Let’s start with the ever-popular Refractors they are found one in 12 packs and collectors love shiny refractive technology.
 The “Bowman 50th Anniversary” parallel is #’d /50 and the refractor parallel is #’d /5.
 Also, the popular Interstate parallels are 1:4 packs and those refractors are 1:24 packs.

 These highly silver foiled cards are hard to photograph.
 Bowman continues it’s over the top card designs with another premium product.
 Not only do we have epic card design front and back but the parallels in this product are pretty special too.
 Refractors are inserted in 1:25 packs and are #’d /400.
 Atomic Refractors are inserted 1:103 packs and are #’d /100.